NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ```

-## Step 4.3: Slider Changed Gesture Class
+### Step 4.3: Slider Changed Gesture Class

-Under our previously made Viewport class, we will define `SliderChangedGesture` class.
-In this class we will start with our init method and then define `on_began`, which will disable the selection rect when the user drags the slider:
+Under our previously made Viewport class, you will define `SliderChangedGesture` class.
+In this class you will start with our init method and then define `on_began`, which will disable the selection rect when the user drags the slider:

 ```python